ReplayMod/ReplayMod/README.md

 Version-dependent import statements shall be placed separately from and after all other imports but before the `static` and `java.*` imports.
 Common version dependent code (including the fml and forge event bus) are available as static methods/fields in the `MCVer` class.

-The source code resides in `src/main` (gradle project `:versions:core`) and is automatically passed through the preprocessor when any of the concrete versions are built (gradle projects `:versions:1.8`, `:versions:1.8.9`, etc.).
+The source code resides in `src/main` (gradle project `:core`) and is automatically passed through the preprocessor when any of the concrete versions are built (gradle projects `:1.8`, `:1.8.9`, etc.).
 Do **NOT** edit any of the code in `versions/$MCVERSION/build/` as it is automatically generated and will be overwritten without warning.

 You can pass the original source code through the preprocessor if you wish to develop/debug with another version of Minecraft:
 ```bash
 ./gradle -PmcVersion=10904 :setCoreVersion # switches all sources in src/main to 1.9.4
 ```
-If you do so, you'll also have to run `./gradlew :versions:core:copySrg :versions:core:setupDecompWorkspace :jGui:versions:core:setupDecompWorkspace`, followed by a refresh of the project in your IDE.
+If you do so, you'll also have to run `./gradlew :core:copySrg :core:setupDecompWorkspace :jGui:core:setupDecompWorkspace`, followed by a refresh of the project in your IDE.

 Make sure to switch back to the most recent branch before committing!